mmkuang/grayclhn.github.io/about.md

 In addition to the links elsewhere on the site, I have a few others:

+* The ambitiously-named [Econometrics Free Library Project](http://www.econometricslibrary.org) was set up to develop free/open-source Econometrics textbooks collaboratively.
+Please see the website for information on participating and downloading the texts.

+* I've set up the website <http://visualscoreboard.com> to host statistical graphics related to sports.

 * I've set up a blog for updates on my family and kids; email me if you want the URL and please remind me why you should have it.

-* I set up the website <http://visualscoreboard.com> that hosts statistical graphics related to sports.

 * The site feed, [gray.clhn.co/rss.xml](/rss.xml), is for
   announcements: presentations, papers, etc. I used to use it as a